-Effects of mindfulness-based interventions on the dynamics of the stress response
+Effects of mindfulness-based interventions on the dynamics of the stress response, emotion regulation, and spirituality

 Funding: Cogito Foundation (Switzerland), Swiss National Science Foundation, Mind & Life Europe